Disclaimer: This is Untrue.

 Jesus' descendants and described

-the history.)
+their history.)

 The Merovingian dynasty was defeated in 751 CE,

-of Jesus merged with the French House of Lorraine.
+but its descendants merged with the French House of Lorraine.

 Original Coat of Arms of the House of Lorraine